 If you are a Canadian citizen, use these steps to apply for a citizenship certificate.
-For minors (under 18 years old), their parent or legal guardian must apply for them.
+For minors (under 18 years old), please refer to the CIC policy on parental consent.
 If you are applying for a minor, remember that the questions apply to the minor.

 1. Get an application package

 Download and print the application for a citizenship certificate (adults and minors).
 It includes the instruction guide and all the forms you need to fill out.

 Use the instruction guide to help you fill out the forms correctly.

 You must fill out all the forms and include all documents listed in the document checklist in the application package.
 Missing information or documents can delay your application.

 The first time you apply

 If this is the first time you are applying, you will need to send the original, or a clear and easy–to-read copy, of all documents.
 Copies must be certified.
 This means a person approved by CIC must compare the original document to the copy and confirm that they are the same.
 You can find more information about this in Part 1 of the application guide.

 If documents are not in English or French, you will need: